 Your private health insurance will only come into effect if you have to have surgery in a Private hospital.
 If you do need surgery then we will provide you with an informed financial consent that will advise you of any out of pocket costs and the team associated with your surgery.

-If you have Medical Insurance with a private health fund we will make every effort to participate in health funds gap schemes.
+If you have Medical Insurance with a private health fund we will make every effort to participate in your health funds known gap scheme (where they have these).
 Again, you will be fully advised of the likely costs.
 Not all Medical insurance companies have gap scheme’s or have restrictions on them depending on the type of insurance and type of surgery.
 Confusing isn’t it!
 Don’t worry, if you need this it’s easily explained for your situation.

 Any patient that does not understand their surgical costs must always clarify with the staff.